Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 ![Example FSS](media/read-file-3.png)

-The FSS displayed on screen will yield the same signature in the previous image.
+The FSS displayed on-screen will yield the same signature in the previous image.

-From the loaded signature, the following data can be extracted such as the signatory name, reason for signing, date/time signed and additional data the user may have previously added.
+From the loaded signature, the following data can be extracted:

+- Signatory name: the name of the signer
+- Reason for signing: a motive or purpose for creating the signature
+- Date and time signed: when the signature was captured
+- Extra data: additional data the user may have previously added
+- Digitizer type: the device used to capture the signature
+- Digitizer driver: the driver being used to capture the signature
+- Operating System: the data returned by [Navigator.userAgent](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/userAgent), including the operating system being used and the browser version.
+Its specification requirements mean that the information browsers can return here is restricted.
+Users may hard code this information themselves if they have a better understanding of this information
+- Network Interface Card: information regarding the network interface card
+- Licence: the license ID

 ### Settings